 college lecture

-The MPH Program at USC requires students in all concentrations to complete 16 units of coursework in addition to Practicum in Public Health and Capstone in Public Health (1 unit each) that educates students in the critical foundational areas of public health, as determined by the Council on Education for Public Health (CEPH).
+MPH students in all concentrations are required to complete 16 units (on-campus program) or 20 units (online program) of core coursework in addition to the Practicum in Public Health (1 unit) and Capstone in Public Health (1 unit).
+These core requirements educate students in the critical foundational areas of public health, as determined by the Council on Education for Public Health (CEPH).

 Through core coursework, students will gain an understanding of: